Fabxx/XPCE/README.md

 Quicklaunch icons Support on taskbar (for now can only do shortcuts on Desktop)

 Drag & drop support on application tabs

+Hardware notification and change detection (instead of doing it via lsusb, find a way to use udevadm events)